codeandwork/courses/courses/prep/flaskTutorial1.md

 * On each project you can work with different versions of Python itself and Python libraries

-## How to install virtualenv on Mac OS X or Linux
+## How to install virtualenv on Machintosh or Linux

 ```sh
 $ sudo pip install virtualenv